majn/telegram-purple/README.md

 # Features

+Our long-term plan is to implement all major features of the Telegram protocol, but at the moment only a subset of the chat features is working.

 ## Already Implemented

     - Group chats
-    - Multiple accounts at once
+    - Multiple accounts
-    - Support for libpurple proxy settings
+    - Complies with proxy settings

 ## Planned

-We are trying to create a full-featured protocol plugin for Telegram, that can make use of all major features of the Messenger.
-The following features are currently under active development (or planned) and will probably be added in the future:
+The following features are currently planned and will probably be added in the future:

-    - encrypted chats
+    - Encrypted chats
-    - picture, audio and video messages
+    - Picture, audio and video messages
-    - file transfers
+    - File transfers
+    - Geo-locations
-    - geo-locations
+    - Emojie
-    - emojis
+    - Adium Plugin

+## Platform Support

+Currently we can only provide an installation guide for Linux, even though it should be possible to compile this plugin on all platforms.
+If someone manages to create a working Windows or OSX build, please let us know.

+# A Word of Warning

+This is a very early (pre-alpha) version for development and testing and NOT for productive use.
+Even though it already provides basic features, you should still expect bugs and crashes when running it.

+When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace [https://developer.pidgin.im/wiki/GetABacktrace]

 # Installation Instructions